GoodPie/rpg-content-forge-app/docs/implementation-summary.md

 - Set up monitoring and error tracking

 ## Conclusion
-The Content Creation Tool implementation provides a solid foundation for creating, managing, and exporting procedural content for text-based adventure games.
+The RPG Content Forge implementation provides a solid foundation for creating, managing, and exporting procedural content for text-based adventure games.
 The modular architecture, comprehensive testing, and detailed documentation ensure that the tool is maintainable, extensible, and user-friendly.

 The focus on procedural generation at every level allows content creators to produce virtually unlimited unique player experiences from a small amount of authored content.
 The tool's emphasis on modularity, testing, and exceptional UX makes it accessible to both technical and non-technical users.

-With the implemented features and the roadmap for future development, the Content Creation Tool is well-positioned to become a powerful asset for game developers and content creators in the text-based adventure game space.
+With the implemented features and the roadmap for future development, the RPG Content Forge is well-positioned to become a powerful asset for game developers and content creators in the text-based adventure game space.